mabahj/MMM-Farevarsel/README.md

 ## Known Issues
 - I am not a software developer.
 There are probably a lot of things that can fail.
+But it work just fine for me.

 ## Using the module